It has been a long wait (far too long, in fact, more on that soon), but I finally have my new 2019 Oura ring wearable.

-It's my understanding the activity the ring picks up on is based purely on movement.
+It's my understanding that the activity the ring picks up on is based purely on movement.
 Even though the ring can track heart rate, body temperature, HRV and a range of other metrics, this data isn't used when it comes to activity calculations.

 Do you see why I have issues with the activity data?

-Don't get me wrong, it's going to show you when have been lazy and when you have been out and about.
+Don't get me wrong, it's going to show you when you have been lazy and when you have been out and about.
 Case in point, the below trend shows my average activity reading:

-Guess what happened mid May?
+Guess what happened mid-May?
 I moved from the city to my farm.
-Prior to moving, I would go for a 30minute walk in the morning and then work from my computer all day.
-I only trained once a week.
+Prior to moving, I would go for a 30-minute walk in the morning and then work from my computer all day.
+I only trained once-a-week.

 A new addition to the app is 'Trends'.
-Previously it was only possible to view this data by logging in to the Oura Cloud (I'll cover this next).
-With the new app all this glorious data can be pulled up from within your phone.
+Previously it was only possible to view this data by logging in to the Oura cloud (I'll cover this next).
+With the new app, all this glorious data can be pulled up from within your phone.

-When you go into the Trends section of the app, you can graph a whole array of variables.
+When you go into the 'Trends' section of the app, you can graph a whole array of variables.

-For readiness we have the following:
+For readiness, we have the following:

-And for activity we have these options:
+For the activity, we have these options:

 This data is then presented in a neat graph.
 You can change the graph to show daily averages, weekly averages or monthly averages.

-See some of my screen shots below:
+See some of my screenshots below:

 This data is great for seeing longer trends and patterns.
-For instance you may have had a baby and you can see the impact the baby has had on your sleep!
+For instance, you may have had a baby and you can see the impact the baby has had on your sleep!

-I should point out however, that the Trends feature in the app is not as powerful as the Trends feature in the Oura Cloud.
+I should point out, however, that the 'Trends' feature in the app is not as powerful as the 'Trends' feature in the Oura cloud.
 Which is what I will cover next.

-When you login to your Oura cloud dashboard, you will see similar data to what you see on your phone app.
+When you log in to your Oura cloud dashboard, you will see similar data to what you see on your phone app.
 You just see more data on a bigger screen.

-The above screens show my sleep data, you can also see your activity overview:
+The above screens show my sleep data.
+You can also see your 'Activity' overview:

 Which is all really cool.